Mulabagilu

-Mulabagilu is a town and administrative center of Mulabagilu taluk, in the Kolar district in the state of Karnataka, India.
+Mulabāgilu is a town and administrative center of Mulabagilu taluk, in the Kolar district in the state of Karnataka, India.
 The town is situated on the National Highway 75 and is the easternmost town of the state.

 Etymology

 "Mulabagilu" (ಮುಳಬಾಗಿಲು) comes from the word mudalabagilu, which means the "eastern door" in the native Kannada language.
 Mulabagilu was supposedly the easternmost frontier of (and thereby the entrance to) the state of Mysuru.

 History

 A local legend describes how the Hanuman temple was built by Arjuna, one of the Pandavas, after the Mahabharata war.
 Sage Vasishta is believed to have built the idols of the main deity Srinivasa, Padmavati and Rama-Sita-Lakshmana.

 The history of Mulabagilu was compiled by Benjamin Lewis Rice, in his book "The Gazetteer of Mysore" (1887).

-The First sunrise place in india that way the name came mudala bagilu.
+The First sunrise place in India that way the name came mudala bagilu.
 Later it become a mulabagilu.